fftrees_apply applies a fast-and-frugal tree (FFT, as an FFTrees object)

-to a dataset (of type mydata
+to a dataset (of type mydata) and generates corresponding accuracy statistics

 (on cue levels and for trees).

-is called internally by the main FFTrees
+fftrees_apply is called internally by the main FFTrees function

-and — if test data exists — mydata = "test"
+(with mydata = "train" and — if test data exists — mydata = "test").

-is called when predicting outcomes for new data
+Alternatively, fftrees_apply is called when predicting outcomes for new data

-by predict.FFTrees
+by predict.FFTrees.

 Arguments